attracting internal talent

 Why do we feel making the most of internal talent is so important and how can you use conversations and technology to identify talent and improve succession planning.

-Invest in your internal talent
+Managing internal talent

 It can be challenging for larger companies to know how their employees genuinely feel.
 Are they happy in their current roles, do they feel valued and are they keen to progress and seek out new development opportunities?
 Business leaders need ongoing processes and to invest time engaging with their staff to avoid losing their best stars.

-Ask for feedback frequently
+Ask for frequent feedback

 One way to ensure these questions are being asked is during an appraisal.
 But often, for many businesses, appraisals only happen once a year.
 “Are you happy?”
 “Do you want to progress?”
 “Where do you see yourself in two years?” are all questions that employers should be asking more frequently.
-As well as building on working relationships with colleagues it will also offer valuable feedback and a real insight into employee engagement..
+As well as building on working relationships with colleagues it will also offer valuable feedback and a real insight into employee engagement.

 There’s a common misconception that all employees should have the desire to progress in their role.
 However, it’s important to recognise that this is not the case for everybody.
-If an employee tells you they are happy in their current role and have no desire to develop at this particular time it’s important to respect that individual’s boundaries and to ensure that these employees continue to feel valued and engaged.
+If an employee tells you they are happy in their current role and have no desire to develop at this particular time it’s important to respect that individual’s boundaries. and to ensure that these employees continue to feel valued and engaged.

 How do you keep your employees engaged when the opportunities to develop are few?